mikesplain/openvas-docker/README.md

 Image Notes
 -----

 This image was recently updated into 2 main versions.
 The base build sets up OpenVAS in a condensed format to make it quicker to download.
-It also creates neccessary scripts for startup to start NVT and Cert syncing.
+It also creates necessary scripts for startup to start NVT and Cert syncing.

 With that in mind, syncing of data occurs via wget, curl and rsync.
 In certain environments, one or many of those connections may not be possible.
 For these cases, we also build the "full" version of OpenVAS which includes the needed NVTs and Certs.
 Docker compressions of images really helps here and compresses nearly 1 GB of images into ~150 MB.